Aung Kyaw Naing

 Aung Kyaw Naing (အောင်ကျော်နိုင်; born 20 December 1994) is a Burmese professional footballer.
-He currently plays for Thai League 2 club Ranong United.

 Club career

 Aung started his career with Nay Pyi Taw FC.
 While playing for the club, he won the 2013 MFF Young Player of the Year award.

 Balestier Khalsa

 Aung moved to S.League side Balestier Khalsa in February 2017 from Nay Pyi Taw alongside his fellow countrymen, Nanda Lin Kyaw Chit and Kyaw Zayar Win, completing the Tigers' foreign signing slots.

 He scored his first goal for the club in a league game against the Young Lions, after missing a penalty in the first half, winning the club's first win and points of the season.